-This Middle East tables only report provides 349 statistical tables and 18 charts for all aspects of telecommunications in each of the following Middle Eastern countries: Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, UAE and Yemen.
-Full details, commentaries and analyses are given elsewhere in the annual reports listed at the end of the Contents section.
+This Middle East “tables only” report provides 409 statistical tables and 20 charts for all aspects of telecommunications in each of the following Middle Eastern countries: Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, UAE and Yemen.
+Full details, commentaries and analyses are given in the individual country reports.

 Telecoms and fixed-line